matrix-org/synapse/docs/usage/configuration/config_documentation.md

 Config option: `filter_timeline_limit`

 Set the limit on the returned events in the timeline in the get and sync operations.
-Defaults to 100. -1 means no upper limit.
+Defaults to 100.
+A value of -1 means no upper limit.

 Example configuration: